FirebirdSQL/Butler/introduction.rst

 Tight vs. loose coupling
 ------------------------

 In a distributed environment, connecting between components via signals or event attributes and calling methods directly is equivalent to a stable TCP/IP connection - the connection is always present and open and you can always make a call.
 Tight coupling between connected components enables the most effective ways to do things.
-Doing the same with TCP/IP within single application is easy, since the connection can is unlikely break by itself.
+Doing the same with TCP/IP within single application is easy, since the connection can unlikely break by itself.
 However, it is not so simple for connections between processes or over a network - they can break any time.
 Because nodes can disappear from the network, it's not always possible to achieve tight coupling efficiently and reliably over a network.
 That is why network services mostly use stateless protocols and communication.
 In the current state of affairs, the services are loosely coupled when integrated using some Service Integration Solution, such as  Zato_, or by direct communication between the services.

 The truth is, that using loose coupling is a hard tradeoff.
 It makes no sense to stick to it for deployments on a single computer nor for small or reliable corporate networks.
 It's a "better" solution only for integrations over unreliable or external sources, or with services that can't do better.
 These integration solutions merely opt for implementation simplicity over effectiveness, providing classic examples of one-size-fits-all syndrome gone wrong.